gokhanettin/gokhanettin.github.io/_posts/2015-09-03-ldoce5viewer-intallation-on-64-bit-debian-distro.md

 3. Copy *ldoce5.data* from LDOCE5 DVD-ROM to `/usr/share/ldoce5viewer` or
-anywhere you like and change access permissions to read-only for regular files and read & execute for directories, otherwise you can't `cd` into directories.
+anywhere you like and change access permissions to read-only for regular files and read & execute for directories, otherwise you can't `cd` into the directories.
 Adjust directory names for your computer.

 {% highlight console %}
 sudo su